oracle/db-sharding/container-based-sharding-deployment/samples/container-files/podman-container-files/podman-sharded-database-with-user-defined-sharding.md

 * Change environment variable such as ORACLE_SID, ORACLE_PDB based on your env.
 * Change /scratch/oradata/dbfiles/ORCL1CDB based on your environment.
-* By default, sharding setup creates new database under `/opt/oracle/oradata` based on ORACLE_SID environment variable.
+* By default, Oracle Globally Distributed Database setup creates new database under `/opt/oracle/oradata` based on ORACLE_SID environment variable.
-* If you are planing to perform seed cloning to expedite the sharding setup using existing cold DB backup, you need to replace following `--name shard1 oracle/database:23.4.0-ee` to `--name shard1 oracle/database:23.4.0-ee /opt/oracle/scripts/setup/runOraShardSetup.sh`
+* If you are planing to perform seed cloning to expedite the Oracle Globally Distributed Database setup using existing cold DB backup, you need to replace following `--name shard1 oracle/database:23.4.0-ee` to `--name shard1 oracle/database:23.4.0-ee /opt/oracle/scripts/setup/runOraShardSetup.sh`
   * In this case, `/scratch/oradata/dbfiles/ORCL1CDB` must contain the DB backup and it must not be zipped.
 E.g. `/scratch/oradata/dbfiles/ORCL1CDB/SEEDCDB` where `SEEDCDB` is the cold backup and contains datafiles and PDB.

 ```bash